 Faye is responsible for the development of our services and programmes.
 Prior to joining Education Support Faye's role was Head of Workplace Wellbeing Programmes at the mental health charity Mind, where she led on the development of Workplace Wellbeing programmes including the Mentally Healthy Universities Programme.
 Faye was responsible for the development and running of the Mental Health at Work website, launching the Our Frontline campaign in response to Coronavirus and leading Mind’s response to the Stevenson-Farmer review of mental health and employers ‘Thriving at Work’.
 Faye feels incredibly passionate about supporting better workplace mental health and making an impact across the education sector.

 Faye is a huge fan of live music and can be usually found dancing in a field, singing badly!
-When not enjoying music Faye volunteers for the Young Women’s Trust, supporting young women to gain employment by providing support with writing CVs and job applications.
+Faye is also a trustee for the charity Music For All, which is dedicated to changing lives across the UK by improving access to music making.

 Our Board of Trustees govern our activities.
 They meet on a quarterly basis to review progress against key objectives.